cristidrg/Sample-SPA-Project/README.md

 - Getting the sketch file or the exact typography, colors, padding for the design would be nice

-- Mobile UI is not ready and it's not accounted towards total

 ## Dev Notes